-Brittney Hickom, CDBG Compliance Manager Georgia Department of Community Affairs Brittney.Hickom@dca.ga.gov 404.679.1597
+Kathleen Vaughn, Compliance Manager Georgia Department of Community Affairs (404) 679-0594 kathleen.vaughn@dca.ga.gov

-4.8 Pre-Agreement Cost Approval (PACA)
+Pre-Agreement Cost Approval (PACA)

-Projects often run-on schedules that are time-sensitive, CDBG regulations and DCA policy allow potential applicants to request pre-agreement cost approval (PACA) from DCA that authorizes the potential applicant to commence activities and maintain project timetables while applying for CDBG-DR or CDBG-MIT assistance.
+Projects often run on schedules that are time-sensitive, CDBG regulations and DCA policy allow potential applicants to request pre-agreement cost approval (PACA) from DCA that authorizes the potential applicant to commence project activities and maintain project timetables while applying for CDBG- MIT assistance.
 Upon DCA's issuance of a pre-agreement cost approval, a project may move forward prior to submission of an application or award of funds while maintaining the eligibility of the activities that take place prior to submission of an application and receipt of a grant award.